kimminsu38oo/youtube_analysis/README.md

 ## Testing the Streaming API
 You can test the streaming functionality using the included `test.html` file:
-1. Open the `test.html` file in your web browser
+1. First, make sure the server is running (see "Run the API" section above)
-2. Enter the server URL (default: http://localhost:8000)
+2. Open the `test.html` file in your web browser
 3. Upload your history.json and subscriptions.json files
 4. Click "Start Analysis" to see the real-time streaming results
 5. Each analysis component will update as soon as it's processed by the server